Caloric restriction is the most reliable intervention to prevent age-related disorders and extend lifespan.

 On the flip side is the dietary excess plaguing modern societies.
 This chronic, surplus calorie ingestion contributes to a variety of health problems.
 Surging rates of obesity, type II diabetes, neurodegenerative disorders, and cancer have all been linked to excessive calorie intake.

 The first experimental evidence of the effects of food restriction on lifespan was provided in the early 1900s when two independent studies confirmed that the restriction of food intake of rats retarded their growth, but prolonged their lifespan.

-The most noted study of the effects of caloric restriction was conducted in 1935, when a group or researchers showed that restriction of food intake by 40% from the age of weaning extended lifespan of rat by up to two times.
+The most noted study of the effects of caloric restriction was conducted in 1935 when a group of researchers showed that restriction of food intake by 40% from the age of weaning extended the lifespan of rat by up to two times.
 Their findings were confirmed by a series of experiments conducted in 1986.

 To date, the effects of caloric restriction on lifespan and health had been demonstrated in many model animals from yeast to mammals.
 Owing to ethical and experimental limitations, investigations of human caloric restriction have not been actively conducted.
 As a result, studies of the benefits of caloric restriction on humans have primarily been restricted to epidemiological studies.

 A representative experimental study of human caloric restriction is the CALERIE (Comprehensive Assessment of Long Term Effects of Reducing Caloric Intake) program, in which healthy volunteers underwent the caloric restriction interventions for 2 years.
 The CALERIE groups have published several reports showing the benefits of caloric restriction on anti-aging, including increased insulin sensitivity, improvement of plasma lipid composition, and attenuation of oxidative stress.